 "The staff listened, by the way," McCoy spoke in an undertone.

-"The virus was caught early, waylaying any chances of it becoming fatal.
+The healer concluded with, "The virus was caught early, waylaying any chances of it becoming fatal.
 Sarek is responding well to treatments."

 McCoy asked, "So you have to let it run its course at this point?"

 Without thinking about it, she leaned towards Spock and he looked down at her.
-He brushed the back of his hand against her and she stretched her fingers to his.
-Ever since Tomed, where they promised they would be there for each other for pon farr, they touched each other.
+He brushed the back of his hand against hers and she stretched her fingers to his.
+Ever since Tomed, where they had promised they would be there for each other for pon farr, they touched each other.
 She felt sure it was so subtle that no one saw.

 Sarek saw.
 So did McCoy.
 Neither gave any sign that they had, so Spock and Saavik remained oblivious.